agnotario/depth-by-y/README.md

 | `clear all sorted sprites` | Reset all sorting |

-#🛠 Tip
-If your sprites have different sizes or their collision box is not aligned to the center, consider using "sort sprite by bottom" to get the most accurate visual depth.
+🛠 `Tip:` If your sprites have different sizes or their collision box is not aligned to the center, consider using "sort sprite by bottom" to get the most accurate visual depth.

 ---